ivanatorresf/Data_Mining/README.md

 able to relate it to the information. that we occupy, with the function as.factor then in parentheses we put our dataset with Age that is age and thus makes it a factor
 `
+WHAT IS NAIVE BAYES
+Naive Bayes models are a special class of Automatic Learning, or Machine Learning, classification algorithms, as we will refer from now on.
+They are based on a statistical classification technique called "Bayes' theorem".

+These models are called “Naive” algorithms, or “Innocents” in Spanish.
+They assume that the predictor variables are independent of each other.
+These provide an easy way to build models with very good behavior due to their simplicity.

+Well we started training with the data and we are going to train the model with naive bayes in the line we place the seed with set.seed (123)

+then we will create the training set with t.ids ← createpartition and between paracentesis we put our dataset Purchased weight sign which is what we want to predict with probability = 0.60 and as a list we put in False format so that it gives us in array format

+and then we will use our model on the line with mod and using the naive bayes function LET'S SEE HERE WE HAVE TO USE THE E1071 PACKAGE

+and then when trying to predict the variable that is Purchased based on all the previous dataframe ep taking only the indices of the traind ids and all the columns

+well now we are going to train the model and we see that it has 4 variables and with mod we can see it
+WHAT IS NAIVE BAYES
+Naive Bayes models are a special class of Automatic Learning, or Machine Learning, classification algorithms, as we will refer from now on.
+They are based on a statistical classification technique called "Bayes' theorem".

+These models are called “Naive” algorithms, or “Innocents” in Spanish.
+They assume that the predictor variables are independent of each other.
+These provide an easy way to build models with very good behavior due to their simplicity.

+Well we started training with the data and we are going to train the model with naive bayes in the line we place the seed with set.seed (123)

+then we will create the training set with t.ids ← createpartition and between paracentesis we put our dataset Purchased weight sign which is what we want to predict with probability = 0.60 and as a list we put in False format so that it gives us in array format

+and then we will use our model on the line with mod and using the naive bayes function LET'S SEE HERE WE HAVE TO USE THE E1071 PACKAGE

+and then when trying to predict the variable that is Purchased based on all the previous dataframe ep taking only the indices of the traind ids and all the columns

+well now we are going to train the model and we see that it has 4 variables and with mod we can see it